Vishnurams97/MinyRTOS/README.md

 # MinyRTOS
-This repository contains Real Time Operating system Kernel and can be used for any cortex-M microcontrollers.
+* This repository contains Real Time Operating system Kernel written in C/Assembly which can be ported to any cortex-M microcontrollers.
+This is basic Kernel that needs to be tested based during Production based on Application.
+* Contains Task creations, InterTask notifications, Message sending, Priority based Scheduling and more.
+* This would be very Insightful for Beginners and Intermediates in understanding RTOS concepts.
+* Cooking the code, Yet to commit.